 We actually need the masking state of apathy in unhealthy or unproductive situations where we can’t use our emotions properly.

-Apathy masks our true selves and gets us through the inanities of modern life.
-It helps us believe that another car, the right lover, a different job, or the perfect slice of pie will cure us.
 Apathy lets us live on the surface, and sometimes, that’s all we can manage.
 Sometimes, all we can do is mask our true feelings and stay afloat with shiny and meaningless activities.

 Our emotionally confused culture makes us believe that deep empathic living is impossible – as if true feelings or brilliant visions would slow us down unnecessarily, or prevent us from paying the rent, raising the kids, or turning the thankless crank.

-The practice for apathy
+Related post: A healing practice for apathy